dusty-nv/jetson-inference/docs/detectnet-console-2.md

 - the path to an input image  (`jpg, png, tga, bmp`)
 - optional path to output image  (`jpg, png, tga, bmp`)
-- optional `--network` flag which changes the [detection model](detectnet-console-2.md#pre-trained-detection-models-available) being used (the default network is SSD-Mobilenet-v2).
+- optional `--network` flag which changes the [detection model](detectnet-console-2.md#pre-trained-detection-models-available) being used (the default is SSD-Mobilenet-v2).
 - optional `--overlay` flag which can be comma-separated combinations of `box`, `labels`, `conf`, and `none`
 	- The default is `--overlay=box,labels,conf` which displays boxes, labels, and confidence values
 - optional `--alpha` value which sets the alpha blending value used during overlay (the default is `120`).